Tennis Court

 Special Thanks

-We owe a tremendous debt of gratitude to Jeff Sackmann, whose comprehensive tennis databases form the foundation of our historical data.
+Once again, we owe a tremendous debt of gratitude to Jeff Sackmann, whose comprehensive tennis databases form the foundation of our historical data.
 Jeff has painstakingly compiled match results, player information, and detailed statistics for ATP and WTA tours going back decades.
-You can find his invaluable open-source repositories at ATP Data and WTA Data.

 Comprehensive Coverage